tarwn/lessthandot-hugo/blogs/content/posts/2010-11-09-screenshots-of-the-new-look-and-feel-of.md

   - ssis

 ---
-If you are installing SQL Server Denali CTP 1 on a computer which already has SQL Server 2008 or 2008 R2 installed, please read: [Don’t install Denali BIDS side by side with a 2008 instance][1].
+If you are installing SQL Server Denali CTP 1 on a computer which already has SQL Server 2008 or 2008 R2 installed, please read: [Don't install Denali BIDS side by side with a 2008 instance][1].
 For CTP 1 BIDS is still based on VS 2008 once they switch to 2010 this won't be a problem.

 The first thing you will notice is that the icons are new, here is just a simple package that shows some of these icons